OmSalave/delta-demo/README.md

 # delta-demo
-this a demo for Git and Github class
+this a demo for Git and Github class.